 Apps referencing physical venues (e.g., city guides, nightlife/gigs directory apps) might want to prove the value of listing an event/venue in their app by using footfall data to show uplifts.
 “Pure play” apps without a physical business (e.g., gaming app, news app) will want to understand in which location and context their apps are more likely to be used by comparing the foreground and background data footprints.

 On the engagement side, all insights derived from the analytics will help create a contextually-aware design of user interfaces and notification campaigns.

 Apart from being the Founder and CEO, Laetitia Gazel Anthoine is also currently the ‘Board Member of Inria’ and ‘Manhattan Chapter Member of YPO.’
-With her interview, MobileAppDaily got detailed insights of location-based marketing solution for mobile applications.
+With her interview, MobileAppDaily got detailed insights into location-based marketing solutions for mobile applications.

 Interested in authoring a guest article or narrating your start-up journey for MobileAppDaily?